jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 - [PrettyEmbedVimeo]
 - [PrettyEmbedYoutube]

-If you install the PrettyEmbedCollection the video players get grouped into a own group in the node inspector, otherwise they will be in the default group.
+If you install the PrettyEmbedCollection the video players get grouped into an own group in the node-inspector; otherwise, they will be in the default group.

 ## FAQ